talhaisik/propulsion-notebook/PROJECT_STATUS.md

 - Test templates ready
 - README files in all directories

-✅ **Foundational education completed**
+✅ **Initial learning begun**
-- Yale University "Rocket Science for Everyone" course (Coursera) - Completed October 2025
+- Completed one introductory course: Yale "Rocket Science for Everyone" (Coursera)
-- Theory notes documented in `/theory/`
+- Basic notes documented - surface-level understanding only
-- Ready to begin advanced modules
+- This is the beginning, not the end of foundational learning

 ---